A bold move. But you're about to be eaten alive, my little guppy friendó- Mao:

 - Used to define David Levinsen in Independence Day.
 Levinsen is playing chess with his father, and announces checkmate without any fanfare, even getting up and leaving as his dad is protesting that it's not checkmate.
 After further (futile) analysis, Dad is forced to concede defeat a short time after David is gone.
 Later on, David uses a chess metaphor to explain what the aliens are doing as they position their ships.
 He sees the terrifying checkmate before it happens, in enough time to save several major characters.

 - While Macready is playing the "Chess Wizard" computer in The Thing (1982), he appears to be totally surprised when it checkmates him.
-He retaliates by pouring a drink into its circuits and shorting it out.
+He retaliates by pouring a drink into its circuits and shorting it out, which is an Establishing Character Moment.

-- HAL from 2001: A Space Odyssey does the "number of forced moves" version.
+- HAL from Two Thousand One A Space Odyssey does the "number of forced moves" version.
 Notably, it was cheating and not all of them were really forced.

 - As a child, Judge Ford played against her mentor, Sam Westing.
 She got a thrill when she managed to capture his queen, shortly followed a dose of humility when he checkmated her in the next turn.
 This defeat gets referenced later, and she doesn't welcome the nostalgia.